-8. Release the forestay, attach a line, and take to the center of the leeward float.
-Run the line over the center hull to attach to the windward float deck eye just in front of the deck hatch.
+- 8. Release the forestay, attach a line, and take to the center of the leeward float.
+Run the line over the center hull to attach to the windward float deck eye just in front of the deck hatch. - 9.
+Release all halyards from the rope clutches, and unthread from the turning blocks.

-- 9. Release all halyards from the rope clutches, and unthread from the turning blocks. - 10.
-Release mainsheet from traveler, the jib sheets, jib tack, inner forestay (if fitted), and any remaining shrouds.
+10. Release mainsheet from traveller, the jib sheets, jib tack, inner forestay (if fitted), and any remaining shrouds.

-The mast will now drop, or hang from the step pivot pins with fixed masts, which will soon break from the motion of the deck pivot brackets from inside.
+The mast will now drop, or hang from the step pivot pins with fixed masts, which will soon break from the motion of the unsupported mast.
+If not, then remove the nuts of the deck pivot brackets from inside.
 Mast will now hang from the leeward float.

 - 11. Open all hatches on the leeward float, and stand on the float, stabilizing yourself with the righting ropes, to the windward side.
 The float will slowly start to flood.
 If necessary small holes may be required on the highest part of the float side to let out trapped air, or a simple vent tube from this area to the atmosphere will allow the air out. - 12.
 As the float floods, start rocking back and forth in time with the waves.
 Once the float is flooded sufficiently, the boat should roll upright.
 It's possible to climb around the boat as it rotates to end up on deck.
-The beam retaining pins will fall out and floats will tend to unfold themselves.
+The beam retaining pins will fall out and the floats will tend to unfold themselves.